AyoubM490/book-an-appointment-front-end/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-If you would prefer to ignore this check, add SKIP_PREFLIGHT_CHECK=true to an .env file in your project.
-That will permanently disable this message but you might encounter other issues.
-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/AyoubMs/book-an-appointment-front-end/issues).

 ## Show your support